michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 There are two general approaches to machine learning, **supervised** and **unsupervised** machine learning.
 In both approaches, you train a model to make predictions.

 The supervised machine learning approach requires you to start with a dataset with known label values.
 Two types of supervised machine learning tasks include regression and classification:
-* **Regression**: used to predict a continuous value; like a price, a sales total, or some other measure.
+* **Regression** (predicting numeric values): used to predict a continuous value; like a price, a sales total, or some other measure.
-* **Classification**: used to determine a class label; an example of a binary class label is whether a patient has diabetes or not; an example of multi-class labels is classifying text as positive, negative, or neutral.
+* **Classification** (predicting categories or classes): used to determine a class label; an example of a binary class label is whether a patient has diabetes or not; an example of multi-class labels is classifying text as positive, negative, or neutral.
+* **Time series forecasting** (predicting numeric values at a future point in time)

 The unsupervised machine learning approach starts with a dataset without known label values.
 One type of unsupervised machine learning task is clustering.
 * **Clustering**: used to determine labels by grouping similar information into label groups; like grouping measurements from birds into species.